 To receive a degree, the candidate must have a cumulative grade point average of 2.00 (on a 4.00 scale).
 A GPA of 2.00 is required in the major; a 2.00 is also required in the minor.
-In a multidisciplinary degree program, a GPA of 2.00 is required on the total concentration.
+In a multidisciplinary degree program, a GPA of 2.00 is required on the total degree plan (approved by the VPAA and submitted to the Registrar).
 Additional GPA guidelines may be required for some programs; if so, those requirements are specified in later sections of this catalog.